gitter-badger/javascript-3/blocks/blocks.md

 #### 1. Use braces

-- To use braces with all multiple lines.
+- To use braces with all multiple lines, but do not use when it's a single line.

 ```js
 /**